davegutz/myThermostat-Particle-Photon/myThermostat_Particle_DEV/README.md

    12. Connect an orange numerical 50-72 10 sec display to V12 (SCHD)
    13. Connect a red numerical 30-100 1 sec display to V13 (TEMP)
    14. Connect a blue history graph to V16 (CALL)
-   15. Connect an orange numerical 0-1 5 sec display to V17 (RECO)
-   16. Connect a blue numerical -50 - 120 30 sec display to V18 (OAT)
+   15. Connect a blue numerical -50 - 120 30 sec display to V18 (OAT)
+   16. Connect an orange numerical 50-72 30 sec display to V19 (TMOD)
+   17. Connect a red numerical -1 to 1 60 sec display to V20 (REJH)

    Dependencies:  ADAFRUIT-LED-BACKPACK, SPARKTIME, SPARKINTERVALTIMER, BLYNK, blynk app account, Particle account